RayYoh/SGIFormer/README.md

 ## 🚀 Training
 Same to [Pointcept](https://github.com/Pointcept/Pointcept), the training process is based on configs in `configs` folder.
 The training scripts will create an experiment folder in `exp` and backup essential code in the experiment folder.
 Training config, log file, tensorboard, and checkpoints will also be saved during the training process.

+**Attention:** Note that a cricital difference from Pointcept is that most of data augmentation operations are conducted on GPU in this [file](/pointcept/custom/transform_tensor.py).
+Make sure `ToTensor` is before the augmentation operations.

 **ScanNet V2, SGIFormer**
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 sh scripts/train.sh -g 4 -d scannet -c insseg-spformer-pt-spunet-v2 -n insseg-spformer-pt-spunet-v2